solidi/algorithms/ctci/README.md

 # CTCI

-A listing of associated key tricks to apply when dealing with solving problems.
+A listing of associated key strategies to apply when solving problems.

 ## Todo